GMchris/toolbox.scss/README.md

 solution I've found is using simple utility methods for common properties and values, but it's tedious to write all of them, every time you begin a new project, and here are we.

-`toolbox` provides some of the most common properties and values, described with sane names, and mixins and functions that work in unison with a config file to suit every project's need.
+`toolbox` provides some of the most common properties and values, described with sane names, and mixins that work in unison with a config file to suit every project's need.

 ## The config file